EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/source/developer_guide/configuration_file_guide.md

   ```

  Config files that are mostly quick assumptions are generally written directly in the toml file to reduce data manipulation overheads.

 ### Writing UCSets

-UCSets expect a python dictionary, which will be represented as a string dict in the metadata file, then evalauted during processing
+UCSets expect a python dictionary, in order to write the appropriate sets to the Veda files.

-There are two ways to do this in the config files.
+There are two ways to do this in the config `.toml` files.
 First is using a nested toml object (recommended):

   ```toml
   [UserConstraint]